FrostyX/frostyx.github.io/_drafts/crooked-rook.md

 end
 ```

-We can start our game this easily.
-At the, we are returning the port, so we can
+At the, we are returning the port, so we can pass it to other functions.
+To
-pass it to other functions.
-To implement a `move` funciton for example.
+implement a `move` function for example.

 ```elixir
 defmodule Stockfish do